 Leadership plays a pivotal role in shaping the success of any organisation.
-But behind the scenes, leaders wield a powerful tool: their management style.
-Just as a skilled artist employs various brushstrokes to create a masterpiece, adept managers utilise different management styles to lead and inspire their teams.
+But leaders wield a powerful tool behind the scenes: their management style.
+As a skilled artist employs various brushstrokes to create a masterpiece, adept managers utilise different management styles to lead and inspire their teams.

 From the decisive strokes of autocratic leadership to the collaborative hues of democratic management, each style leaves a unique imprint on the organisational culture and performance.
 So, let’s delve into the labyrinth of management styles, exploring their characteristics, merits, and potential pitfalls.